This is a chapter from my Photographer’s Guide to Social Media & Marketing.

 #3 – Instagram Power likes

-When I first heard about Instagram Powerlikes I was immediately intrigued.
+When I first heard about Instagram Powerlikes I was immediately intrigued – so I tried it out, also one year ago.

 I think I paid 150 USD for it and it didn’t do me anything good.
-I hope it would boost my photos to the explore page or top posts in the hashtags I used.
+I hope it would’ve boosted my photos to the explore page or top posts in the hashtags I used.
 None of that happened.

 My account is about street photography and all the large accounts who liked my photo, were meme-accounts, fitness accounts, and motivational-accounts.
 And the reason for that is that those accounts are usually easier to grow and is there for what the people who sell powerlikes, has a lot of.